 The following changes took place for wines labeled Cotes de Bordeaux starting with the 2009 vintage.
 Wines from Cotes de Castillon became Castillon Cotes de Bordeaux.
 Although wines from Cotes de Castillon retained the rights to be listed as Cotes de Castillon on their label as well.
 Cotes de Francs became Francs Cotes de Bordeaux.
 Premieres Cotes de Blaye became Blaye Cotes de Bordeaux.
 Premieres Cotes de Bordeaux Rouge became Cadillac Cotes de Bordeaux.

 While the Cotes de Bordeaux appellation was officially created in 2009, the genesis of the idea was planted in 1985 when the separate, but distinctive regions banded together to create the Association de Cotes de Bordeaux.
-The named eventually changed to Les Cinq Cites de Bordeaux, to include additional appellations.
+The name eventually changed to Les Cinq Cites de Bordeaux, to include additional appellations.

 Things started coming together by 2003, and in 2009, the new Cotes de Bordeaux appellation was created with the purpose of helping to promote the wines from the previously separate appellations as a united group.
-The specific appellations were chosen because they shared similar terroirs of gravel, clay and limestone soils.
+The specific appellations were chosen because they shared similar terroirs of gravel, clay, and limestone soils.

 Another consideration was the fact that the vast majority of the wines produced in those soils were dominated by the Merlot grape.
-One problem, or virtue, (Depending on your point of view) found in the new appellation is the ability for producers from any terroir in the now, very large Cotes de Bordeaux appellation to incorporate grapes from any of the previously, separate appellations; Cotes de Castillon, Cotes de Blaye, Cotes de Bordeaux and Cotes de Francs into their wine.
+One problem or virtue, (Depending on your point of view) found in the new appellation is the ability for producers from any terroir in the now, very large Cotes de Bordeaux appellation to incorporate grapes from any of the previously, separate appellations; Cotes de Castillon, Cotes de Blaye, Cotes de Bordeaux, and Cotes de Francs into their wine.